Queer: Reactions

 Reclamation and use of the term queer is controversial; several people and organizations, both LGBTQ and non-LGBTQ, object to some or all uses of the word for various reasons.
-Some LGBTQ people dislike the use of queer as an umbrella term because they associate it with political and social radicalism.
-Sociologist Joshua Gamson argues that the controversy about the word also marks a social and political divide in the LGBTQ community between those (including civil-rights activists) who perceive themselves as "normal" and who wish to be seen as ordinary members of society and those who see themselves as separate, confrontational or not part of the ordinary social order.
-Other LGBTQ people disapprove of reclaiming or using queer because they consider it offensive, in part due to its continued use as a pejorative.
+In addition to those LGBTQ people who dislike the use of queer because of its radical political associations, others disapprove of it because they consider it offensive, in part due to its continued use as a pejorative.
 Some LGBTQ people avoid queer because they perceive it as faddish slang or as academic jargon.